hirevibes/docs/hvt.md

 ## HVT will be distributed as Follows:

-* 250 million HVT (71.43% of the supply) will be airdropped to the EOS community - see the Airdrop section below for more details
+* 250 million HVT (71.43% of the supply) will be airdropped to the EOS community
 * 50 million HVT ( 14.29% of the supply) will be allocated to the HireVibes launch team using a vesting schedule
 * 40 million HVT (11.43% of the supply) will be allocated to the HireVibes partnership fund which will be managed by HireVibes Foundation; the partnership fund exists to secure the partners that will support the DAPP and build the HireVibes ecosystem
 * 10 million HVT (2.86% of the supply) will be used to setup the HireVibes Foundation; the HireVibes Foundation is responsible for ongoing DAPP development and exists to support the growth of the HireVibes ecosystem